peterkir/musicTreePrograms/cnf/gradle/doc/BUILDING-GRADLE.md

 This task instructs bnd to copy the constructed OSGi bundle into the release repository.

-This task is automatically disabled when no release repository is defined.
+This task is automatically disabled when no release repository is defined or when no bundle(s) must be constructed.

 ### <a name="BuildTasksReleaseNeeded"/>releaseNeeded